LOUDSOUL/frpg-hud/readme.md

 When you visit an exploration or fishing zone for the first time, it will prompt you to go to its details page.
 This is only required to be done once.

 Same with supply packs like Large Chest 01 in the locksmith page.
-You need to visit the chest's page once to show them anytime you click inside that chest's row.
+You need to either visit the chest's page or open them to record their content.
+Once recorded, their content will then be shown anytime you click inside that supply pack's row.

 ## Known Issues